 The cities of New York and Los Angeles specifically require this type of individualized assessment as part of the hiring process, including that you “show your work” to the candidates to document your decision making.
 If you’re hiring candidates in these locations, Checkr will add an additional, optional step so you can “show your work.”
 To learn more, see our article on individualized assessment.

-During the waiting period, the candidate may reach out to you and provide compelling evidence of rehabilitation or other context that makes you reconsider your Adverse Action decision.
-If that’s the case, click Cancel Adverse Action (it’s located where Engage and Pre-Adverse Action previously were).
+During the waiting period, the candidate can contact you and provide evidence of rehabilitation or other context that makes you reconsider your adverse action decision.
+You can then cancel or pause the adverse action process.

-Sometimes your Adverse Action Notices may be undeliverable due to a misspelled or incorrect email address provided by the candidate.
-Checkr will try 4 times over 24 hours to deliver the Adverse Action Notice, but if it cannot be delivered at that point, it will be considered undeliverable.
+Sometimes your adverse action notices might be undeliverable due to a misspelled or incorrect email address provided by the candidate.
+Checkr will try 4 times over 24 hours to deliver the adverse action notice, but if it cannot be delivered at that point, it will be considered undeliverable.